timepassuser/Jee-Mains-Marks-Calculator/README.md

 ## Usage
 You can calculate your marks from your response sheet url.
 OR, by saving a copy of your responses as an html file, and uploading the file in the calculator.

+## How it works
+Upon clicking the "Get response sheet html and calculate score" button, a request is sent to a cors proxy to fetch the response sheet.
+The fetched content is then parsed to generate the result.
+The images links are inserted into the analysis tables for easy cross checking.

 ## Answerkeys
 The answerkeys.js file contains answer keys as js objects